SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - This visualization is important because it helps us understand whether the new department locations are serving the right areas and whether they can handle the patient load effectively.

 ### Vonoroi Diagram: Usage
  <b>1.
-Collecting the Centroids:</b> After applying K-Means Clustering, we obtain centroids representing potential new department locations.
+Collecting the Centroids:</b> After applying K-Means Clustering, we obtain centroids representing potential new department locations.<br>
  <b>2.
-Creating the Voronoi Diagram:</b> These centroids serve as seeds in the Voronoi diagram, dividing the geographic area into regions based on proximity to each centroid.
+Creating the Voronoi Diagram:</b> These centroids serve as seeds in the Voronoi diagram, dividing the geographic area into regions based on proximity to each centroid.<br>
  <b>3.
-Visualizing Allocation:</b> The diagram highlights the catchment areas for each department, showing how patients are distributed across locations.
+Visualizing Allocation:</b> The diagram highlights the catchment areas for each department, showing how patients are distributed across locations.<br>
  <b>4.
-Identifying Gaps or Overlaps:</b> Regions with no coverage or excessive overlap between sites become visible, helping identify underserved areas or opportunities to adjust department locations.
+Identifying Gaps or Overlaps:</b> Regions with no coverage or excessive overlap between sites become visible, helping identify underserved areas or opportunities to adjust department locations.<br>

 <p>The Images below illustrate how the Vornoi Diagram is being used to visulize the location for the new sites/departemnts.
-Illustration of Voronoi Diagram Workflow:
+Illustration of Voronoi Diagram Workflow:</p><br>
- 1. Seeds (Centroids): The centroids (points on the map) represent the locations of new sites or departments.
+ 1. Seeds (Centroids): The centroids (points on the map) represent the locations of new sites or departments.<br>
- 2. Regions (Catchment Areas): The colored regions depict the areas assigned to each site, divided by borders to clearly differentiate the coverage of neighboring sites.
+ 2. Regions (Catchment Areas): The colored regions depict the areas assigned to each site, divided by borders to clearly differentiate the coverage of neighboring sites.<br>
- 3. Coverage Visualization: The diagram helps visualize how well the new departments serve the surrounding areas.
+ 3. Coverage Visualization: The diagram helps visualize how well the new departments serve the surrounding areas.<br>

- <p>Applications of the Voronoi Diagram:</p>
+ <p>Applications of the Voronoi Diagram:</p><br>
-  1. Backend System Integration:
+  1. Backend System Integration:<br>
-   - Use the Voronoi diagram to dynamically assign patients to the nearest site.
+   - Use the Voronoi diagram to dynamically assign patients to the nearest site.<br>
-   - When a patient’s location is provided (Pat_X, Pat_Y), the Voronoi diagram determines which department serves them best, ensuring efficient redirection.
+   - When a patient’s location is provided (Pat_X, Pat_Y), the Voronoi diagram determines which department serves them best, ensuring efficient redirection.<br>
-  2. Road Signage and Patient Navigation:
+  2. Road Signage and Patient Navigation:<br>
-   - Place simplified Voronoi-based signs at key junctions or highways to guide patients.
+   - Place simplified Voronoi-based signs at key junctions or highways to guide patients.<br>
-   - These signs show nearby sites, their coverage areas, and directions based on the patient’s current location.
+   - These signs show nearby sites, their coverage areas, and directions based on the patient’s current location.<br>
-  3. Identifying Gaps in Coverage:
+  3. Identifying Gaps in Coverage:<br>
-   - Regions far from any centroid indicate underserved areas, helping identify where to place additional MIUs or A&E departments strategically.
+   - Regions far from any centroid indicate underserved areas, helping identify where to place additional MIUs or A&E departments strategically.<br>
-  4. Dynamic Resource Allocation:
+  4. Dynamic Resource Allocation:<br>
-   - Update the Voronoi diagram in real-time to reflect changes in patient load, site capacity, or new department placements.
+   - Update the Voronoi diagram in real-time to reflect changes in patient load, site capacity, or new department placements.<br>
-   - Use it for backend logic in dynamic routing systems and resource distribution.
+   - Use it for backend logic in dynamic routing systems and resource distribution.<br>

 <p>The Voronoi diagram is an essential tool for visualizing patient distribution, identifying underserved areas, and making informed, geography-based decisions for improving emergency care access.
-Key Benefits of Using Voronoi Diagrams:</p>
+Key Benefits of Using Voronoi Diagrams:</p><br>
- - Dynamic Routing Systems:
+ - Dynamic Routing Systems:<br>
-  - Backend logic for efficient patient redirection based on real-time proximity.
+  - Backend logic for efficient patient redirection based on real-time proximity.<br>
- - Resource Optimization:
+ - Resource Optimization:<br>
-  - Visualize coverage and site loads for better allocation of resources.
+  - Visualize coverage and site loads for better allocation of resources.<br>
- - Patient Guidance:
+ - Patient Guidance:<br>
-  - Use road signs, kiosks, and apps to reduce confusion and simplify navigation.
+  - Use road signs, kiosks, and apps to reduce confusion and simplify navigation.<br>
- - Strategic Planning:
+ - Strategic Planning:<br>
-  - Simulate and decide on new site placements or expansions to improve overall system coverage.
+  - Simulate and decide on new site placements or expansions to improve overall system coverage.<br>

 <b>From youtube channel: Revision Village | Link to Video: https://www.youtube.com/watch?v=LOxlRQqHjs4 </b>
 <br>

 ![Voronoi Diagrams](VoronoiDiag.png)

 <hr>